trstovall/arka/README.md

-# Arka: A simple and private transaction chain with voting
+# Arka: A private and scalable transaction chain with monetary policy voting

 ## Bank